siddharthdaas/ML-Fashion-MNIST-Project/README.md

 # ML-Fashion-MNIST-Project
-This is a Data Science Project on the Fashion MNIST Dataset and applied multiple ML models to observe the best perofrming results
+This is a Data Science Project on the Fashion MNIST Dataset and applied multiple ML models to observe the best performing results